-As the Paulist Fathers—who sponsor Busted Halo—prepare to celebrate once again the feast of the Conversion of Paul on January 25, it is worthwhile recalling who this man was and why there is a year dedicated in his honor?
+As the Paulist Fathers—who sponsor Busted Halo—prepare to celebrate once again the feast of the Conversion of Paul the Apostle on January 25, it is worthwhile recalling who this man was and why there is a year dedicated in his honor?
 First, Paul is responsible for a large part of the New Testament.
 The letters ascribed to him are about a quarter of the whole, and if you add the 17 chapters of Acts that are given over to him, it is more like a third.
 After Jesus, one could argue, Paul is the central figure of the New Testament.

 In addition, Paul is (as far as we know) the first Christian author.
 Then there is the fact that the letters have been preserved, even though they are clearly written for particular purposes and addressed to Christians in one city rather than another.
 That means that from the very beginning Christians must have thought that they had something of general importance.